ArduPilot/ardupilot_wiki/dev/source/docs/learning-ardupilot-threading.rst

 function pointer).

-When a piece of code wants something to happen at less than 1kHz then it should maintain it's own "last_called" variable and return immediately if not enough time has passed.
+When a piece of code wants something to happen at less than 1kHz then it should maintain its own "last_called" variable and return immediately if not enough time has passed.
 You can use the hal.scheduler->millis() and hal.scheduler->micros() functions to get the time since boot in milliseconds and microseconds to support this.